saalfeldlab/render/docs/src/site/markdown/data-model.md

 along with zero or more [transform specification] elements that describe how the source image should be transformed.

+Here is an example of a simple [render parameters specification]:

 ![Example Render Specification](../resources/image/example-render-spec.png)

 # Render Database